 Hispanic, American Indian & Black women less likely to take folic acid

-Nationally, the reduction in NTDs has been observed for all race/ethnic groups.
+Nationally, the reduction in neural tube defects (NTDs) has been observed for all race/ethnic groups.
 However, NTDs still occur at higher rates for Hispanic women.
 Possible reasons for this could include lower folic acid use and genetic factors that prevent the body breaking down and using folic acid, according to this CDC MMWR.

 Hispanic, American Indian and Black mothers report lower daily folic acid intake the month before pregnancy than non-Hispanic white women.
 However, less than half of all Minnesota mothers take folic acid daily and could benefit from further education and awareness about the importance of folic acid.